Kong/docs.konghq.com/app/docs/0.6.x/cli.md

 $ kong stop [parameters]
 ```

-> For more informations regarding the NGINX signals, consult their [documentation][nginx-signals].
+> For more information regarding the NGINX signals, consult their [documentation][nginx-signals].

 ### Parameters